 Remember that transitioning from sport, shifting identities and achieving new heights has been done by many athletes before you.
 If you embrace the idea that you are capable of many things in this life, and leverage your sport experience to help you build new identities, you too will be successful and make a healthy transition.

 Here are a few simple ideas/reminders to help you get started in the right direction in your new life …

 1. Do not wait until you retire to start thinking – “what’s next”.

-That question must be answered during your athletic career – early preparation for your next steps is critical.
+That question much be answered during your athletic career – early preparation for your next steps is critical.

 2. Take some time to heal emotionally.

 Losing a sports career is a loss and should be grieved.
 This will help you to let go.
 But, don’t wait too long before starting into a new challenge.

 3. Always remember that what you do is not who you are.

 A person is constantly shifting their identity in life and your shift from professional or elite sports is one of your shifts.
 You are capable of great things in a variety of areas of life – it’s your job to identify your strengths and identify your passions.